lanmaster53/lanmaster53-src/content/posts/2016-12-01-proxying-thru-virtual-client-vpns.md

 2. Shut down the VM and add a second network adapter to the VM.
 3. Configure network adapter 1 (original) as bridged mode.
 4. Configure network adapter 2 (new) as host-only mode.
 5. Start the VM and install Burp Suite Free.
-I prefer the installer to the stand alone jar file, as it seems to be more stable and doesn't require a separate Java install.
+I prefer the installer to the stand-alone jar file, as it seems to be more stable and doesn't require a separate Java install.
-6. Configure the Burp proxy to listen on all interfaces.
+6. Configure the VM's Burp proxy to listen on all interfaces.
-7. Configure the Burp Proxy to pass through SSL.
-This is fine, as we're not doing anything here but proxying traffic.
+7. Configure the VM's Burp Proxy to pass through SSL.
+This is fine, as we're not doing anything here but forwarding the Host OS's traffic to the VPN.
 We don't want this instance of Burp terminating TLS.
-8. Configure the Burp Proxy to not record any traffic.
-We definitely don't need to waste resources on storing traffic we'll never use.
+8. Configure the VM's Burp Proxy to not record any traffic.
+We definitely don't need to waste resources by storing traffic we'll never use.
-7. Note the IP address of the host-only interface on the VM.
+9. Note the IP address of the host-only interface on the VM.
-8. Connect to the VPN on the VM.
+10. Connect to the VPN on the VM.
-9. Configure Burp on the host with the host-only interface as an upstream proxy.
+11. Configure Burp on the host with the host-only interface as an upstream proxy (IP address from step 9 and port from step 6).
-10. Profit.
+12. Profit.
 Man I hate it when people say this.

 See the [Burp Suite Visual Aids project page](/burp-visual-aids/) for a picture of what this configuration looks like.